Edmonton Residential School

 Recruitment from British Columbia

-Edmonton IRS originally recruited children from the Treaty 6 Cree communities with reserves in the vicinity of Edmonton—those of the Saddle Lake, Hobemma, and Edmonton Indian agencies.
+Edmonton Residential School originally recruited children from the Treaty 6 Cree communities with reserves in the vicinity of Edmonton—those of the Saddle Lake, Hobbema, and Edmonton Indian agencies.
 School officials soon discovered, however, that they could not achieve full enrolment (125 in the beginning and 150 after 1931) by registering children from these communities alone.
-The parents’ discontent with Red Deer IRS and the transfer since its closing of children to other, even Roman Catholic, residential schools, appears to have contributed to low attendance.
+The parents’ discontent with Red Deer Residential School and the transfer since its closing of children to other residential schools, appears to have contributed to low attendance.

 Between 1928 and 1937, to bring the school’s numbers to capacity, the school recruited children from Gitxsan and Tsimshian communities in northern British Columbia.
 Some 100 children from the neighbouring province attended during these years, accounting for almost one third of the student population.
 From most accounts, these children suffered greatly.
 Distance, cultural differences, and the discrimination they felt they received at the hands both of administrators and of the Albertan students left them feeling particularly isolated and vulnerable.
 “All the B.C. boys hate this place,” wrote one student.
 “All the B.C. boys and myself don’t like what we are eating in our dining room, we couldn’t hardly eat anything, because we are not used to them kinds of food.”